mzelman/SpendingsApp/README.md

 ## How to use

 After clicking the link above, a user sees a login page.
+To log in with tryout account without creating a new account use following credentials: username: user, password: password

+## Login Instructions

+To access the application using a trial account, please use the following credentials:

+- **Username**: `user`
+- **Password**: `password`

 ![Login page](screenshots/1.png)

+## Creating a New Account

 To create a new account, choose a link in the top right corner, "New?
 Join us!" or a link below the login panel, "Register."
 The view below is shown.